Finding an appraiser

 - have carried out at least five appraisals in the 12 months immediately before your appraisal

-- confirm with us that they are discussing and reflecting on their role as an appraiser as part of their scope of practice at their own appraisal
+- be discussing and reflecting on their role as an appraiser as part of their own whole practice appraisal

 - understand the context, scope and nature of work you do